is95t/VASP_block/README.md

 ![table](https://user-images.githubusercontent.com/95185273/192792471-08b285c9-a5fb-4fb4-956f-ffabadd5242b.PNG)

-Once the table is printed in the terminal, a plot is produced showing the data, mean and 1 standard deviation:
+Once the table is printed in the terminal, a plot is produced showing the data, mean and 1 standard deviation.
+Given below is an example for an NVT calculation:

 ![output](https://user-images.githubusercontent.com/95185273/192791559-87fe378b-388e-4c49-95b7-9320424bd091.png)